Thailand Tour Packages

 2. June to October – Rainy Season:

 Monsoon rains rule the skies from June through October, bringing frequent downpours and occasional thunderstorms.
 While beaches may be less appealing, this rainy season transforms Thailand into a lush, green paradise.
 It’s a fantastic time to explore waterfalls, jungles, and countryside spots.
-Cities like Bangkok, Chiang Mai, and Phuket still offer plenty of indoor attractions like markets, temples, museums, and cooking classes.
+Cities in Thailand like Bangkok, Chiang Mai, and Phuket still offer plenty of indoor attractions like markets, temples, museums, and cooking classes.
 In addition, flights and hotels drop in price significantly, making this one of the most budget-friendly periods.
 If you’re up for a different side of Thailand, embracing the surreal beauty of rain-washed landscapes can be a rewarding choice.

 3. November to February – Cold or Winter Season: